We have pre-selected the correct size:

 How to care

-Asparagus Fern thrives in bright, indirect sunlight.
-Prolonged exposure to bright direct sunlight may burn and scorch them.
+Your Monstera Deliciosa can live in low to bright, dappled indirect light.
+Prolonged exposure to bright direct sunlight may burn and scorch their leaves.
+Growth will be slower in low light environments.

 Sad Plant Signs